Poultry Policy: Keeping poultry on allotments is permitted, so long as the

 be lined with strong wire mesh too fine for a rat to squeeze

 through.
-Poultry food should not be stored on the plot, but
+Poultry food should be stored securely on the plot,

-surplus will be wasted - you are feeding the rats not your poultry.
+left out, as any surplus will be wasted - you are feeding the rats

 HOUSING